ashleemboyer/ashleemboyer/posts/2020/12/set-up-a-react-app-for-testing-with-jest-and-enzyme.md

 It's been awhile since I've set up a React app for testing with Jest and Enzyme.
 Since I had to look up more than one of these steps to remind myself how to accomplish this, I decided to write a super quick guide in case it helps anyone else.

+## Dec.
+8th Correction

+Enzyme is not yet compatible with React 17.
+You should make sure the highest version of React you are using is `16.14.0` if you want to use Enzyme with your tests.
+[This PR](https://github.com/enzymejs/enzyme/pull/2430) will add an adapter for React 17. *Please do not ask them when it will be done, it will be done when they get it done!*

 ## Step 1: Create the app with `create-react-app`

 This requires having `npx` installed.
 You can read about it [here](https://www.npmjs.com/package/npx).